 In most cases, the creation of natural fibers involves growing plants or animals.
 Both of these are sustainable forms of production and can help the environment.

 Compared to the production of synthetic materials which is primarily harmful to the environment, this is one of the biggest advantages of using natural fibers.
-As everyone is being called to be more conscientious of their environmental impact, it’s important to consider this.
+Being more conscientious of environmental impact, it’s important to consider this.

 At the other end of a car’s life, there’s another environmental impact.
 Although some cars today are purposely 85% recyclable, that’s not the case with most vehicles.

-When natural fibers are used in auto manufacturing, they increase the amount of a vehicle that can be recycled, lowering its impact on the environment at the end of its life.
+Natural fibers are used in auto manufacturing to increase the amount of a vehicle that can be recycled.
+Furthermore, lowering the impact on the environment.

 Replaces Synthetic Polymer Functions

-Synthetic polymers have long been used in the auto industry.
+The auto industry has been using synthetic polymers for a long time.
 Often used as adhesives or in packaging, the majority of these, unfortunately, end up in landfills.

 What many people are not aware of is that flax and hemp are both natural fibers which can be used as alternatives to synthetic fibers that are used to reinforce plastics.